Al3zama1/swe-notes/CCNA/51 - Virtual Routing & Forwarding (VRF).md

 * **Virtual Routing & Forwarding** is used to divide a single router into virtual routers.
 	* Similar to how VLANs are used to divide a single switch (LAN) into multiple virtual switches (VLANs).
 * It is possible to have a mix of interfaces using an not using VRFs.
-* Without using VRF, in the diagram above traffic received on R1's G0/0 interface can be routed to and forwarded out of R1's G1/2 interface.
-However, with VRF that won't be possible.
+* Traffic in one VRF cannot be forwarded out of an interface in another VRF.
-	* G0/0 is in VRF1 and G1/2 is in VRF3, so traffic cannot be forwarded between them.
+	* For example, G0/0 is in VRF1 and G1/2 is in VRF3, so traffic cannot be forwarded between them.
+	* As an exception, VRF *Leaking* can be configured to allow traffic to pass between VRF's.
 * VRF accomplishes this by allowing a router to build separate routing tables.
 	* Interfaces (Layer 3 only) & routes are configured to be in a specific **VRF** (aka VRF interface).
 	* VRF does not apply to Layer 2 interfaces on a switch.
-Only router interfaces, SVIs and routed ports on multilayer switches can be configured in a VRF.
+Only router interfaces, SVIs and routed ports on multilayer switches can be configured with VRF.
-* Traffic in one VRF cannot be forwarded out of an interface in another VRF.
-	* As an exception, VRF *Leaking* can be configured to allow traffic to pass between VRF's.
 * VRF is commonly used to facilitate MPLS.
 	* **However, the kind of VRF we are talking about here is VRF-lite (VRF without MPLS).**
 * VRF is commonly used by service providers to allow one device to carry traffic from multiple customers.
 	* Each customer's traffic is isolated from the other.
 	* Customer IP addresses can overlap without issues because each VRF is a separate routing table.

 ## VRF Configuration
 ![VRF configuration](./img4/VRF-configuratoin.png)
 * SPR1 is a service provider router providing WAN services to two customers, customer 1, and customer 2.